Personal Injury (Jacksonville, Nocatee, & Orlando)

 If you have been injured, you may be entitled to recover:

 - Loss of Wages or Earnings

 Florida has a "Good Samaritan" law that provides immunity from a personal injury lawsuit where a person provides, in good faith, emergency care and treatment at the scene of an emergency when the injured person doesn't object to the treatment and when the person acts in a reasonably prudent manner.

-If you have been injured in an accident, call us or email us for a free case review so we can help you determine if you have a viable case.
+If you have been injured in an accident, call us, text us or email us for a free case review so we can help you determine if you have a viable case.